albabameem/quickbooks-php/README.md

 refreshToken="enter anything for now"
 ```

+### Run initial setup
-### Add your callback URL to your company [here](https://developer.intuit.com/app/developer/qbo/docs/develop/authentication-and-authorization/set-redirect-uri)
+* Add your callback URL to your company [here](https://developer.intuit.com/app/developer/qbo/docs/develop/authentication-and-authorization/set-redirect-uri)
 * Add the relevant routes from web.php file or to test run, use web.php file as it is.

-### Run initial setup
-* Make sure to do this in order.
-* Need to be done only once.
+* Initiate the refreshToken (needs to be done only once)
 * Visit `https://yourhostlink.com/init`
 * Login to connect your company app then select your company and press next.
 * You should see `Success!` message if your token was successfully generated.